codenowcong/MySQL_DB/README.md

 ## Example Below

-Please click to view an example of how it should work
+Please click on the img below to view an example of how it should work.
+Also be sure to select 1080p in the video for better quality

 ### **bamazonCustomer.js**
 To run: input **`node bamazonCustomer.js`** in bash/terminal while in the directory.